-Lords continues detailed check of Telecommunications (Security) Bill
+Lords starts extra check of Telecommunications (Security) Bill

-Members of the Lords completed line by line check of the Telecommunications (Security) Bill in committee stage on Tuesday 13 July.
+Members of the Lords begin further examination of the Telecommunications (Security) Bill in report stage on Tuesday 19 October.

 The Telecommunications (Security) Bill will introduce a new security framework to ensure that public telecommunications providers operate secure and resilient networks and manage their supply chains appropriately.